sedol1339/files/papers.md

 Fraccaro, M., Sønderby, S. K., Paquet, U., & Winther, O. (2016).
 Sequential Neural Models with Stochastic Layers.
 Advances in Neural Information Processing Systems, 29.
 Retrieved from https://proceedings.neurips.cc/paper/2016/hash/208e43f0e45c4c78cafadb83d2888cb6-Abstract.html

+Hori, T., Hori, C., Watanabe, S., & Hershey, J. R. .
+Minimum word error training of long short-term memory recurrent neural network language models for speech recognition.
+2016 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE. doi: 10.1109/ICASSP.2016.7472827

+    - In RNN language models for ASR error correction, training with cross entropy loss not necessary minimizes WER.
+	- We propose a minimum word error (MWE) criterion.
+It minimizes the expected WER using a set of N-best lists generated by a speech recognizer.
+In MWE loss (eq.
+10), we have K training samples, each sample consists of N best hypotheses from acoustic model.
+The left part is edit distance between hypothesis and the true transcription, and the right part is the hypothesis probability from RNN language model.
+So, minimizing MWE means minimizing probability of hypotheses that are far from the true transcription.

 Kim, S., Hori, T., & Watanabe, S. (2016).
 Joint CTC-Attention based End-to-End Speech Recognition using Multi-task Learning. arXiv, 1609.06773.
 Retrieved from https://arxiv.org/abs/1609.06773v2

     - In ASR, the attention model has often been shown to improve the performance over CTC, mainly because it explicitly uses the history of the target character without any conditional independence assumptions.
 However, in realenvironment speech recognition tasks, the model shows poor results because the alignment estimated in the attention mechanism is easily corrupted due to the noise.
 Another issue is that the model is hard to learn from scratch due to the misalignment on longer input sequences, and therefore a windowing technique is commonly used to limit the area explored by the attention mechanism, but several parameters for windowing need to be determined manually depending on the training data.